-Our shareholders previously authorized us, pursuant to Resolution 13 at the 2022 Annual General Meeting of June 15, 2022, to deliver up to 9,000,000 Ordinary Shares under our equity compensation plans (the "Existing Equity Pool").
-As of March 31, 2023, approximately 3,426,257 Ordinary Shares (or 2,182,329 full-value awards under our Fungible Share Ratio of 1.57, as discussed further below) remained available for future delivery under the Existing Equity Pool.
+Our shareholders previously authorized us, pursuant to Resolution 19 at the 2023 Annual General Meeting of June 13, 2023, to deliver up to 7,000,000 Ordinary Shares under our equity compensation plans (the "Existing Equity Pool").
+As of March 31, 2024, approximately 3,371,870 Ordinary Shares (or 2,147,688 full-value awards under our Fungible Share Ratio of 1.57, as discussed further below) remained available for future delivery under the Existing Equity Pool.
 In the past year, the Company used only treasury shares to settle equity awards from the Existing Equity Pool and thus no incremental shareholder dilution resulted from the settlement of such awards.
-The Board of Directors believes that, given our organic and external growth strategy for 2023 and 2024, the Existing Equity Pool may be insufficient to meet our anticipated needs prior to the 2023 Annual General Meeting.
+The Board of Directors believes that, given our organic and external growth strategy for 2024 and 2025, the Existing Equity Pool may be insufficient to meet our anticipated needs prior to the 2025 Annual General Meeting.

-Additionally, pursuant to Resolutions 16, 17 and 18 at the 2020 Annual General Meeting of June 25, 2020, our shareholders authorized the Board of Directors to grant, respectively, (i) stock options to subscribe for or purchase Ordinary Shares under the 2016 Criteo Stock Option Plan (the "2016 Stock Option Plan"), (ii) time-based restricted stock units ("Time-Based RSUs" or "RSUs") under the Amended and Restated 2015 Time-Based RSU Plan (the "2015 Time-Based RSU Plan") and (iii) performance-based RSUs ("PSUs") under the Amended and Restated 2015 Performance-Based Restricted Stock Unit Plan (the "2015 Performance-Based RSU Plan").
-Pursuant to such resolutions, the Board of Directors is authorized to grant stock options, Time-Based RSUs and PSUs until August 24, 2023.
-We have asked our shareholders to renew those authorizations pursuant to Resolutions 16, 17 and 18 at the Annual General Meeting.
+Additionally, pursuant to Resolutions 16, 17 and 18 at the 2023 Annual General Meeting of June 13, 2023, our shareholders authorized the Board of Directors to grant, respectively, (i) stock options to subscribe for or purchase Ordinary Shares under the 2016 Criteo Stock Option Plan (the "2016 Stock Option Plan"), (ii) time-based restricted stock units ("Time-Based RSUs" or "RSUs") under the Amended and Restated 2015 Time-Based RSU Plan") and (iii) performance-based RSUs ("PSUs") under the Amended and Restated 2015 Performance-Based Restricted Stock Unit Plan (the "2015 Performance-Based RSU Plan").
+Pursuant to such resolutions, the Board of Directors is authorized to grant stock-options, Time-Based RSUs and PSUs until August 13, 2026.
+However, we have asked our shareholders to renew the authorizations for granting Time-Based RSUs and PSUs pursuant to Resolutions 15 and 16 at the Annual General Meeting.

-Pursuant to Resolution 19 below, we are requesting that shareholders authorize a share reserve of 7,000,000 new Ordinary Shares, which will cover all potential future grants under all of our equity compensation plans from the date of the 2023 Annual General Meeting (the "New Equity Pool").
+Pursuant to Resolution 17 below, we are requesting that shareholders authorize a share reserve of 7,000,000 new Ordinary Shares, which will cover all potential future grants under all of our equity compensation plans from the date of the 2024 Annual General Meeting (the "New Equity Pool").
 Once the authorization for the New Equity Pool is approved by shareholders, we will no longer be able to grant any equity awards from the Existing Equity Pool.
-We commit to reduce the New Equity Pool by the number of shares that we grant under our Existing Equity Pool between March 31, 2023 and June 13, 2023 (the 2023 Annual General Meeting date), unless the authorization for the New Equity Pool is not approved by shareholders.
-All awards, whether settled through newly issued shares or through the repurchase plan pursuant to Resolution 12, will be deducted from the New Equity Pool.
+We commit to reduce the New Equity Pool by the number of shares that we grant under our Existing Equity Pool between March 31, 2024 and June 25, 2024 (the 2024 Annual General Meeting date), unless the authorization for the New Equity Pool is not approved by shareholders.
+All awards, whether settled through newly issued shares or through the repurchase plan pursuant to Resolution 11, will be deducted from the New Equity Pool.

-As of March 31, 2023, we held 7,323,153 treasury shares that could be used for equity incentive instruments for our employees.
+As of March 31, 2024, we held 2,854,828 treasury shares that could be used for equity incentive instruments for our employees.
 These treasury shares were repurchased as part of our past share repurchase programs and therefore can be used, within the appropriate time limits, for future RSU or PSU grants, or delivered upon vesting of outstanding RSUs and PSUs, without any shareholder dilution.
 Our intention is to prioritize the use of treasury shares upon the vesting of outstanding RSUs and PSUs (as opposed to newly issued Ordinary Shares) in order to limit shareholder dilution.